New Orleans, Louisiana is one of my favorite travel destinations in the USA.

 Before you know it, New Orleans authentic neighborhoods will lose their vibe which is a big draw for tourists to begin with.

 So, stick to hotels in New Orleans, please!

 If you need ideas on where to stay, check out my guide on the best places to stay in New Orleans, including which neighborhoods and a few hotels or bed & breakfast type properties in each.

 Stay in the Central Business District or Warehouse District

-The Central Business District has the Garden District on one side and the French Quarter on the other.
-The Warehouse District is technically part of the Central Business District, as it lies in between the start of the Central Business District and Garden District.
+The Central Business District and Warehouse District are both in between the Garden District on one side and the French Quarter on the other.

 New Orleans has several gorgeous parks.
 My personal favorites are City Park, Audubon Park, and Armstrong Park.

 City Park is a whopping 1300 acres, which is nearly 50% larger than New York City’s Central Park!